ECE Funding Handbook

 A holder of a Teaching Council approved teaching qualification who has been registered by the Teaching Council.
 Note: A teacher must hold a current practising certificate to be able to teach.

-For funding purposes, certificated teachers must hold an early childhood education teaching or New Zealand qualified primary teacher qualification.
+A certificated teacher must hold an early childhood education teaching or New Zealand qualified primary teacher qualification.

 -